aomini/Blog/README.md

 ```
 >Usage
 `@can('update', $article) / @cannot`
-1.Gate is created for super Admin.
+- Gate is created for super Admin.
 ```php
 Gate::before(function($user){
   return $user->id === 1 ? true : false;
 });
 ```
 >Delete associated replies

 >Deletion can only be done by the creater.